 - Consider products that boost the ability of your PC to cool itself

 These product include quiet case fans or a silent pc case with superior cooling, such as the P183 (which provides exceptional cooling by structuring the upper and lower chamber to isolate power supply heat from the heat produced by the rest of your PC's components).

 4 | Build High Quality Quiet PC Products

 As PCs get faster and computer parts get noisier, almost every computer company is jumping on the quiet computer bandwagon.
 This doesn't mean that every "Quiet CPU Fan" or "Quiet Power Supply" or "Quiet PC" is created equal.
 The parts we carry are highly specialized and are "silent" or "ultra quiet".
 All of our parts run less than 33 decibels, most of our parts run at 20 decibels or lower, some of our parts are absolutely silent (they have no moving parts).
 In addition to the specifications given to us by manufacturers all parts we carry withstand our Quiet PC test as we use all parts we carry in the highly-regarded Quiet PCs which we build.
 We have chosen each and every quiet component we sell, because it is the best solution for that particular computer noise problem.

 5 | QUIET YOUR PC BY STOPPING THE NOISE AT THE SOURCE.

 It is far more efficient to stop PC noise at the source of the noise rather than try and cover up the noise.

 Case insulation is a great idea, and may just provide you with that little bit of an edge when it comes to silencing your computer.
 Keep in mind, however, that insulating your computer won't decrease computer noise as well as replacing the offending parts.
-Additionally, installation of computer insulating material at times can be both time-consuming and tricky, and can increase the temperature inside your computer case.
+Additionally, building a computer with sound insulating material can be both time-consuming and tricky, and can increase the temperature inside your computer case.